Bios and CV

 Through engaging with these ancestral treasures, Marika has studied traditional Tla-o-qui-aht form and style extensively.
 Following in the wake of artists like her father Joe David that took such sincere care in reviving the purity and perfection of classic traditional form, Marika continues to push the art form into new spaces.
 Still rooted in Nuu-chah-nulth world views, her work speaks directly to the stories that are relevant to her community now.

-upcoming Matriarchs, Art Gallery of Greater Victoria, Victoria BC
+currently Matriarchs, Art Gallery of Greater Victoria, Victoria BC

-upcoming 2018 YVR Art Scholarship Exhibition, YVR Airport, Vancouver BC
+currently 2018 YVR Art Scholarship Exhibition, YVR Airport, Vancouver BC

 currently qaʔyexʷ Women and Waterways, Bill Reid Gallery, Vancouver BC